styled-components/vscode-styled-components/README.md

 The styled-components extension adds highlighting and IntelliSense for styled-component template strings in JavaScript and TypeScript.
 See [plugin configuration](https://github.com/Microsoft/typescript-styled-plugin#configuration) for information on configuring the linter and other language features.

+## Raising an issue

+Please check the issues list to see if it has already been raised.
+If it has you can vote on it with a thumbsUp emoji.
+Issues with the most votes tend to be prioritised.

 ## Contributing

 see [Contributing](./CONTRIBUTING.md)